z0on/RDA-forest/README.md

 Finally, use our new knowledge of how environment affects coral genetics to create a map of the coral's differential adaptation across the whole Florida Keys seascape.
 Contrasting colors in the map signify differential adaptation, likely driven by factors highlighted in the legend.

 ![A.agaricites "yellow" lineage adaptation map](agaricia_yellow_rasterMap.png)

+> NOTE on terminology: For purely historical reasons, Principal Component Analysis of a distance matrix is called a Principal Coordinates Analysis, and its principal components are called, correspondingly, "principal coordinates".
+Their mathematical meaning is essentially the same as principal components so we were calling them thus throughout this vignette, to keep it simple.

 ## Suggested readings
 - [short and sweet intro into decision trees and random forest](https://towardsdatascience.com/understanding-random-forest-58381e0602d2)